 We even knew the name of the chicken who laid our eggs every morning!
 So yeah, just being in a place where we know where our food comes from.

-Also, as far as a healthier lifestyle in general, a part of that has to do with a more active lifestyle in Costa Rica.
+Also, a part of a healthier lifestyle generally has to do with a more active lifestyle when moving to Costa Rica.

 One of the big reasons is that you don’t have to rely on a car to get around many places.
 There are lots of walkable areas.
 You can do many outdoor activities in Costa Rica, from horseback riding around the mountains to swimming in the ocean to hiking through the jungle.